 top of page

-Make it a Monument!
 Protect the Northern Angeles National Forest Forever.

 One of the best kept secrets in Southern California is the magnificent canyon and mountain country north of Santa Clarita that features awesome views to Catalina Island, a segment of the famed Pacific Crest Trail, and California Condors soaring overhead.
 These 240,000 acres of national forest are a major wildlife corridor hub, and rich in cultural heritage as the ancestral home of the Tataviam and Chumash Peoples.
-A National Monument designation will protect ancient burial grounds and other heritage sites.

-Please lend your support by signing our petition
+Please lend your support by signing our petition!

 THE NORTHERN ANGELES NATIONAL FOREST WONDERS